Iraneus/betamedneed/about.md

 Give providers the opportunity to have more choices with quality options and affordable costs.

+Enable providers to get the medicines they need when and where they need it on demand.

 Ensure providers get medicines they need from certified manufacturers and verified vendors.

-Enable providers to get medicines fast on demand.

-Improve accessibility of more financing and credit options so providers can get the medicines they need when and where they need it and can pay later.
+Improve accessibility of more payment options and financing incentives for providers.

 Make life easier for providers especially busy clinicians in more local communities.